 Slide 13: In the third video we introduce the term cybersecurity.
 This is designed to prime your students to start to understand why cybersecurity is a big deal, and begin thinking about how their idea might have cybersecurity issues.

-Slide 14: Rapid Reflection – In order to help students make the connection between ethics and cybersecurity, we are asking them to identify how cybersecurity aligns with the AI for Good Ethical Principles.
+Slide 14: Rapid Reflection.
+In order to help students make the connection between ethics and cybersecurity, we are asking them to identify how cybersecurity aligns with the AI for Good Ethical Principles.

 Slide 15: In the fourth video we look at common cyber security risks and the different tools hackers have at their disposal.
 This is designed for your students to learn about the different types of hacking risks and approaches.